Making Sense of Table Saw Classifications -

 Which saw to get is a personal decision that we all face.
+A table saw is the heart and soul of the majority of wood shops.
 Each of us has different criteria for a saw, so make your decision based on your situation.
 Price is often a big consideration, as is size.
 The old adage, “buy the best saw you can afford” rings true.
 If space and price allows, a bigger saw would be my recommendation….more power, more capacity, and more stability is seldom a bad thing.
 The performance advantages of the larger full size saws are hard to argue, but many of the better portable jobsite saws and some of the compact saws are capable of producing accurate cuts.
 If a smaller saw is all there’s room for, or if you need to move the saw from location to location, a larger saw may simply be unfeasible.

 -- Happiness is like wetting your pants...everyone can see it, but only you can feel the warmth....